 6 Benefits of Initial Coin Offering Options As Crowdfunding

 But what is an ICO and how can it benefit your small business?
 In this post, we’ll cover the benefits of initial coin offerings.

 In the world of cryptocurrency, an ICO has many parallels to an IPO for a stock.
 ICOs, token sales, and crowd sales events allow companies to raise funds.
 They do this by releasing cryptocurrency to interested parties in the form of a new crypto token.

-Let’s say you own a startup in Silicon Valley that has a stellar new concept for a cryptocurrency system.
+For example, let’s say you own a startup in Silicon Valley with a new concept for a cryptocurrency system.
 Maybe you’re looking to make the payment processes for hotels more effective and encrypted.
 In our example detailed below, we’ll call this concept LodgingCoin.

 However, there’s an issue; to make an effective currency option and platform, you need investors.
 Although you could apply for a bank loan or contact venture capitalists, what if you didn’t have to?